miércoles, 26 de noviembre de 2008

 the return

-maria, the oldest, followed him with her eyes and then her feet. then her voice,
+maria, the oldest, followed him with her eyes and then her feet. then her voice, you should be ashamed to leave your children like this.

 he stopped, turned and stayed for a moment observing them. he lifted his hand in a farewell and continued his slow steps to the bus stop. it wasn't the first time, and it wouldn't be the last.